smiley168/elder-scroll-legends/README.md

 The search box is currently in the middle of the page which takes up a good portion of the above-the-fold of the page: i.e. less space for the actual cards.

+#### To do: Incorporate the Search box UI into the header

-#### To do: Incorporate the Search box UI into the header on the top right hand corner to save space for the actual cards rendering.
+Incorporate the Search box UI into the header on the top right hand corner to save space for the actual cards rendering.

+#### Context

+Ideally, given enough development time, I would write more tests to cover the code I wrote to increase test coverage.
+Currently, I only have 1 test to ensure the app does not crash.

+#### To do: Write more tests

+If I have more time, I would like to write more tests to increase test coverage.